Poland says U.S. missile shield site delayed until 2020

 But the scheme has angered Russia, incensed by the show of force by its old Cold War rival in formerly communist Eastern Europe.

-Poland’s former defense minister, Tomasz Siemoniak, from the opposition party Civic Platform (PO) party said the delay was meant as a political rebuke to the current government.
+Poland’s former defence minister, Tomasz Siemoniak, from the opposition party Civic Platform (PO) party said the delay was meant as a political rebuke to the current government.

 “Unofficially, it is an obvious price for the ... lack of trust in PiS (the ruling conservative Law & Justice party),” Siemoniak said on Twitter.